 The Outstanding 50 Year Lawyer Award was the first award established by the Texas Bar Foundation in 1974.
-The award recognizes attorneys whose practice spanned fifty years or more, and who adhere to the highest principles and traditions of the legal profession and service to the public.
+The award recognizes attorneys whose practice spanned fifty years or more, as of January 1st of the year of the award, and who adhere to the highest principles and traditions of the legal profession and service to the public.

 The Dan Rugeley Price Memorial Award was established by friends and family and endowed through the Texas Bar Foundation in June 1996.
 The award celebrates Dan’s life as an outstanding lawyer who devoted himself completely to any task he undertook.
 The recipient exemplifies the qualities of an accomplished legal writer and researcher, a talented and dedicated practicing lawyer, a servant of the profession as a volunteer and an advocate on its behalf.
 The recipient exhibits an unreserved commitment to clients and to the practice of our profession, and it demonstrates dedication to the Bar and service to the public with the same commitment, dedication and zeal which defined Dan Price’s life and work.

 Established in 1985 in honor of Coleman Gay, this award honors an attorney who exemplifies the highest standards of professional ethics.
 This award is presented in recognition for outstanding public service in advancing and enhancing legal ethics in Texas.